SCER-utv/ML-SDCC-queue-architecture-latest/readme-new.md

     4. **Mathematical Fan-Out:** Calculates the optimal workload distribution (trees and rows per worker), applies the specified hyperparameter strategy (Homogeneous/Heterogeneous), and dispatches individual JSON micro-tasks to the `train_task` SQS queue.
     5. **Active Event Loop:** Continuously polls the `train_response` SQS queue for worker Acknowledgements (ACKs), updating the persistent DynamoDB state as `.joblib` artifacts are uploaded to S3.
     6. **Closure:** Once all workers report success, it calculates execution metrics and notifies the Client, or seamlessly passes the baton to the `InferencePipeline` for End-to-End evaluation jobs.

+  * **The Inference Pipeline Workflow:** If the job entails testing a model, this orchestrator takes over.
+It handles two completely different execution paths based on the requested operation mode:
+    * **Bulk Inference (Massive Test Set Evaluation):**
+      1. **Model Discovery & Provisioning:** Scans S3 to count how many `.joblib` chunks the target distributed model consists of, and scales the AWS Auto Scaling Group to match this exact number.
+      2. **State Recovery:** Retrieves historical training times and the current evaluation state from DynamoDB to ensure fault tolerance.
+      3. **Fan-Out Dispatch:** Dispatches targeted JSON payloads via SQS, instructing each worker to download a specific model chunk and evaluate the entire test dataset.
+      4. **Active Event Loop:** Actively polls the SQS response queue, waiting for workers to upload their temporary `.npy` prediction arrays to S3.
+      5. **Smart Weighted Aggregation:** Intelligently parses the target Model ID to extract the exact number of trees and the hyperparameter strategy used.
+It calculates precise weights for each worker and delegates the final aggregation (Majority Voting or Weighted Averaging) to the `EvaluationManager`.
+    * **Real-Time Inference (Ultra-Low Latency):**
+      1. **Broadcast Dispatch:** Bypasses heavy S3 dataset operations entirely.
+It embeds the user's single data tuple directly into the SQS payload and broadcasts it to all workers.
+      2. **Rapid In-Memory Polling:** Swiftly gathers the individual tree votes directly from the SQS response messages (avoiding S3 file I/O overhead to minimize latency).
+      3. **Consensus Aggregation:** Computes the final prediction instantly (Majority Vote for classification, Mean for regression) and routes the precise prediction and system latency metrics directly back to the Client's CLI.

 ### 3. The Worker Node (The Compute Engine)
 The `worker.py` file represents the pure computational node, designed to be completely *stateless* and horizontally scalable via EC2 Auto Scaling Groups.